mikke89/RmlUiDoc/pages/rcss/visual_effects.md

 #### Clipping: the 'clip' property
 {:#clip}

-This property is completely different from the CSS `clip`{:.prop} property.
-Instead of defining the clipping region of an element, this property defines how the element interacts with the clipping regions of its ancestors.
+This property defines how the element interacts with the clipping regions of its ancestors.

-In RCSS, the clipping region is always the 'client area', which is either the content or padded area (depending on the element).
+The property differs completely from the CSS `clip`{:.prop} property which instead defines the clipping region of an element.
+In RCSS, the clipping region is always the 'client area'.
+The client area is normally the padding area of an element, but for certain elements it may be the content area.

 `clip`{:.prop}